-To measure the proportions of households above and below the livestock threshold in Karamoja, we used raw data from a livestock demographic survey commissioned by Mercy Corps and conducted in 2017.19 This survey collected livestock ownership figures from a sample of 3,578 households across Karamoja's seven districts.
-From the raw dataset, we selected the six districts of Napak, Nakapiripirit, Moroto, Kaabong, Kotido, and Amudat, and categorized these areas as the main livestock-rearing districts.
-We deselected households in Abim District, as we categorized Abim as primarily an agricultural district.
+To measure the proportions of households above and below the livestock threshold in Karamoja, we used raw data from a livestock demographic survey conducted in 2017 (Schloeder, 2018).
+This survey collected livestock ownership figures from a sample of 3,578 households across Karamoja's seven districts.
+From the raw dataset, we selected the six districts of Napak, Nakapiripirit, Moroto, Kaabong, Kotido and Amudat, and categorized these areas as the main livestock rearing districts.
+We deselected households in Abim district, as we categorized Abim as primarily an agricultural district.
 This selection of districts produced a sample of 2,729 households.
-For each household in this sample, we converted the numbers of livestock by species and household into TLU, using conversion factors of 1 cattle = 0.7 TLU, and 1 sheep or goat = 0.1 TLU,20 and then calculated TLU/capita for each household.
-We assumed an average household size of six people, derived from UBOS population data from 2014.21
+For each household in this sample, we converted the numbers of livestock by species and household into TLU, using conversion factors of 1 cattle = 0.7 TLU, and 1 sheep or goats = 0.1 TLU (Jahnke, 1982), and then calculated TLU/capita for each household.
+We assumed an average household size of 6 people, derived from UBOS population data from 2014.2

 There were three main limitations to this part of the analysis.
-First, the livestock demographic survey did not collect data on the ownership of donkeys, camels, or poultry, and therefore, the survey under-estimated total household livestock ownership.
-Camels are particularly important in Amudat District.
-Second, for the sake of simplicity and due to the exploratory nature of the analysis, we regarded Amudat District as agro-pastoralist; in reality it is more pastoralist than other districts.
-Third, we did not probe the definition of "household" in the demographic survey, or the possibility that wealthier households might be polygamous, with more household members.22
+First, the livestock demographic survey did not collect data on the ownership of donkeys, camels or poultry, and therefore, the survey underestimated total household livestock ownership.
+Camels are particularly important in Amudat district.
+Second, for the sake of simplicity and due to the exploratory nature of the analysis, we regarded Amudat district as agro-pastoralist whereas it is more pastoralist than other districts.
+Third, we did not probe the definition of "household" in the demographic survey, or the possibility that wealthier households would be polygamous, with more household members.